Bioconductor/BBS/README.md

 #### Mac builders and the RPCI DMZ

 The Mac builders are located outside the RPCI DMZ.
-When they https to the *master builder*, e.g., malbec1.bioconductor.org, they are directed to the public IP which redirects to the private IP.
+When they https to the *primary builder*, e.g., malbec1.bioconductor.org, they are directed to the public IP which redirects to the private IP.
 The outgoing and return routes are the same.
 This works fine, no problems here.